webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

   - Lint and build the Bicep code into ARM JSON files as artifacts.
   - Pass the artifacts to the validation and deployment stages.
   - Validate deployments for test and production using Azure PowerShell.
-  - Deploy the validated codas Azure deployment stack e to Azure test and production environments.
+  - Deploy the validated code as Azure deployment stack(s) to Azure test and production environments.

 # Prerequisites